-This displays the settings for the cluster’s handling of certificates, presented by clients attempting access:
+The right-hand panel features settings for the cluster’s handling of certificates that are presented by clients attempting access:

 The user interface allows the handling of client certificates to be enabled, and optionally to be made mandatory.
 Note that such handling is disabled by default.
 The Path, Prefix, and Delimiter fields allow the specification of which details within the client certificate are to be used by the server for client-identification.